 Consumer Information Disclosures

-1. Availability of information under FERPA (page 16)
+1. Availability of information under FERPA (page 16) and FERPA and FERPA (page 7-8)

 2. Financial Aid Contact Information